Helen Viggers, Author at Campbell Associates

 News

 In the competitive landscape of sound insulation testing and environmental noise measurement, the precision of your data is your most valuable asset.
 For members of the Sound Insulation Testing and Measurement Association (SITMA), this precision is non-negotiable.
-SITMA requires that all noise measurement equipment—including sound level meters, acoustic calibrators, and tapping machines—undergo regular UKAS calibration.
+SITMA requires that all noise measurement equipment, including sound level meters, acoustic calibrators, and tapping machines, undergo regular UKAS calibration.

 This mandate isn’t just about red tape; it’s a strategic move to ensure Approved Document E compliance and to maintain the highest levels of technical competence in the UK construction industry.

-The Critical Difference: UKAS vs. Traceable Calibration
+UKAS vs. Traceable Calibration

-A common question among acoustic consultants is whether “traceable calibration” is sufficient.
+A common question among acoustic consultants is whether traceable calibration is sufficient.
 For SITMA members, the answer is a firm no. While traceable calibration offers a documented path to national standards, it often lacks the rigorous, independent auditing that defines an ISO 17025 accredited laboratory.

-• Traceable/Verified Calibration: Often provided by manufacturers, this confirms a device is “in spec” but does not offer the same level of legal defensibility or independent verification of measurement uncertainty.
+• Traceable/Verified Calibration: Often provided by manufacturers, this confirms a device is in spec but does not offer the same level of legal defensibility or independent verification of measurement uncertainty.

 SITMA Policy PUS007 explicitly states that only UKAS (or ILAC equivalent) certificates are acceptable.
-This ensures that when a consultant uploads raw data to the SITMA Portal, the foundation of that data—the hardware—is mathematically beyond reproach.
+This ensures that when a consultant uploads raw data to the SITMA Portal, the foundation of that data, the hardware is mathematically beyond reproach.

 Technical Precision and Measurement Uncertainty